MuhammadAlzamily/wiki_bot/README.md

 **This is a very simple python bot that reads you article summeries from wikipedia using an API wrapper, i made this out of boredom but feel free to fork it (tbh i'd really appreciate it if you do), i'm gonna reference the resources i used because they're super awesome and very well documented**

+## Current features

+- Reads out summeries of wikipedia articles as provided by the user

+- It can also read the entire article for you if the `--f` flag is provided

+## Usage

+1. Clone the repo
+2. Install the dependencies via `pip install Wikipedia-API pyttsx3`

+3. To run the script `python wikibot.py t [--f]` where `t` is the title of the article and `--f` is an optional arg in case you want to listen to the entire article

 ## Modules i used

 - [WikipediaAPI](https://pypi.org/project/Wikipedia-API/), a very simple yet powerful wrapper for the wikipedia api and it has amazing features and an amazing documentation